d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 \end{aligned}
 $$

-In other words, we need to reweigh each data point by the ratio of the probability that it would have been drawn from the correct distribution to that from the wrong one:
+In other words, we need to reweigh each data example by the ratio of the probability that it would have been drawn from the correct distribution to that from the wrong one: